urql-graphql/urql/docs/graphcache/schema-awareness.md

 hasn't sent to the API before.

-[On the "Local Resolvers" page](./local-resolvers.md#resolving-entities) we've seen how to write resolvers that resolver entities without having to have seen a link from an API result before.
+[On the "Local Resolvers" page](./local-resolvers.md#resolving-entities) we've seen how to write resolvers that resolve entities without having to have seen a link from an API result before.
 If Graphcache uses these resolvers and previously cached data we often run into situations where a "partial result" could already be generated, which is what Graphcache does when it has `schema` information.